icopy-site/awesome/docs/awesome/awesome-iot.md

  - [Lua](http://www.lua.org/) - Lua is a powerful, fast, lightweight, embeddable scripting language.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.
  - [eLua](http://www.eluaproject.net/) - eLua stands for Embedded Lua and the project offers the full implementation of the Lua Programming Language to the embedded world, extending it with specific features for efficient and portable software embedded development.
  - [ELFE](http://c3d.github.io/elfe/) - ELFE is a very simple and small programming language.
 While it is a general-purpose programming language, it is specifically tuned to facilitate the configuration and control of swarms of small devices such as sensors or actuators.
  - [MicroPython](https://docs.micropython.org/) - a lean and efficient Python implementation for microcontrollers and constrained systems
+ - [PharoThings](https://github.com/pharo-iot/PharoThings) - Live programming platform for IoT projects based on [Pharo](https://pharo.org/) (a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback).
+ - [TinyGo](https://tinygo.org/) - TinyGo is a project to bring the Go programming language to microcontrollers and modern web browsers by creating a new compiler based on LLVM.
+You can compile and run TinyGo programs on many different microcontroller boards such as the BBC micro:bit and the Arduino Uno.

 #### Frameworks